canonical/microceph/docs/snap/explanation/security/secure-operation.rst

 Vulnerability management
 ------------------------

-* Monitor Advisories: Actively track CVEs and security advisories for:
+* Monitor advisories: Actively track CVEs and security advisories for:

-  * Ceph (via Ceph announce list, security trackers).
+  * Ceph (via the `Ceph announce mailing list`_ and security trackers).
   * MicroCeph snap (check snap channels/updates).
   * Host OS (use relevant security advisories for the host OS, e.g., USNs for Ubuntu).

-* Patch Management: Implement a process for testing and applying security patches promptly using sudo snap refresh microceph and the host OS's package manager (e.g., apt update && apt upgrade for Debian/Ubuntu).
+* Patch management: Implement a process for testing and applying security patches promptly using sudo snap refresh microceph and the host OS's package manager (e.g., apt update && apt upgrade for Debian/Ubuntu).
 Use snap channels (e.g., the /candidate channel) for testing before refreshing stable.